 Brawlers are mountains of muscle having honed their bodies through intense training that would normally kill a person.
 This allows them to perform impossible acts of strength and speed without breaking a sweat.

 You gain proficiency with improvised weapons and shields.
 In addition, wielding a shield does not negate your Unarmored Defence.
-Improvised weapons you wield deal 2d4 + your Strength modifier bludgeoning damage.
+Improvised weapons you wield deal the same damage as your fist.

-Starting at 3rd level, when you take the Attack action, you can sacrifice one unarmed attack to make a shield attack which deals 3d6 bludgeoning damage.
+Starting at 3rd level, when you take the Attack action, you can sacrifice one unarmed attack in an Attack action to make a shield attack which deals 2d6 bludgeoning damage + your Strength modifier.

 At 6th level, you learn to attack while on the move.
 As an action you may make a special attack against any number of creatures of your size or smaller within a 5 x 30 foot line in front of you.
 You can do this a number of times equal to your Strength modifier (minimum of 1)